 Conclusion

-But for elderly citizens, the elderly Citizens’ Savings Scheme offers an additional way to double your money.
+But for elderly citizens, the Senior Citizens’ Savings Scheme offers an alternate path for superior, low-risk quarterly payouts at 8.2% p.a.
 To prevent problems with the investment of your hard-earned money, be sure to understand all of the schemes’ terms, conditions, and benefits.